 Four Vernal Pools have been identified in the ACF to date, with two confirmed and described in the Baseline Report (Diamond, 2017) while two others await field confirmation.
 The two identified pools are likely to be state-significant examples of their natural community type.
 Each contained many hundreds of wood frog and spotted salamander eggs in what appeared to be a stable breeding habitat for these and many other species.

-The surrounding upland landscape, though parts were harvested before the Town acquired ownership, provides valuable year-round habitat for the pool’s breeding amphibians.
-This has earned the pools special protection in the Conservation Easement, with a 100’ undisturbed buffer surrounded by a 500’ secondary protection zone where harvesting aimed at enhancing amphibian habitat is allowed.
+The surrounding upland landscape, though parts were harvested before the Town acquired ownership, provides valuable year-round habitat for the pools’ breeding amphibians.
+This has earned the pools special protection in the Conservation Easement, which requires at least a 100’ undisturbed buffer around each pool.
+This is surrounded by a 500’ secondary protection zone where harvesting aimed at enhancing amphibian habitat is allowed.
 The Easement also allows foot paths in the outer, 500’ ring.
+The ACF Management Plan recognizes the local importance and sensitivity of these small but mighty contributors to the Forest’s biodiversity.

 Streams and Riparian Areas